 - Granite: For a durable countertop, opt for natural granite.
 Granite is heat, cut, and scratch-resistant.
 Each slab has a unique pattern and has to be sealed to resist stains and chips.
 Granite costs between $20 and $60 per square foot.

 - Keep Your Old Flooring: If you love your current flooring, then keep it.
-During the kitchen remodel, you should ensure that your floor is cover and protected to avoid damage.
+During the kitchen remodel, you should ensure that your floor is covered and protected to avoid damage.

 - Use Peel-And-Stick Tiles: Easy to apply and affordable, peel-and-stick tiles are great options to save money.
 Plus, it is another job that you can do yourself to save on labor costs.